Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ### Testing for player landing on SNAKE_HEAD or LADDER_FOOT
 If ladder and snake functionality is working correctly, movement on board is greater than a six as per each dice roll.
-This is evidenced with f strings setup.
+This is evidenced with f strings and their return to terminal.
 ``` python
     if new_position in SNAKE_HEAD:
         new_position = SNAKE_HEAD[new_position]